Pippa Middleton: Career

 Following her graduation, Middleton briefly worked in 2008 at a public relations firm promoting luxury products.
 She then had an events management job with Table Talk, a company based in London that organises corporate events and parties.
 In 2008 Tatler magazine named Middleton "the Number 1 Society Singleton", ahead of singer-songwriter James Blunt and Princess Eugenie of York, although in the same Tatler article she was described as someone who "goes to a lot of parties, but mainly as the caterer."
 Since then, she has often been described as a socialite.
 As part of a duo with her elder sister, Middleton has received wide press coverage, focusing on her social life and her lifestyle.
 In April 2012, Time magazine listed Middleton as one of the 100 Most Influential People in the World.

 Middleton worked part-time for her parents' company Party Pieces, editing the web magazine Party Times.
 Penguin Books paid Middleton a £400,000 advance for a book on party planning.
 The book, entitled Celebrate, was published in autumn 2012, and had lower than anticipated sales as many reviewers mocked it for the obviousness of its content.
 In March 2013, Middleton parted from her literary agent.

 Middleton was also a regular columnist for several publications.
 She has contributed articles to The Spectator magazine since December 2012 and began having a food column in the supermarket magazine Waitrose Kitchen beginning in spring 2013.
 In June 2013 she was named a contributing editor of Vanity Fair.
 She went on to write a series of columns for the magazine.
 Beginning in September 2013, Middleton also wrote a fortnightly sports and social column for The Sunday Telegraph.
 Middleton discontinued writing for The Telegraph in May 2014.

 In May 2013, she became the sole director and shareholder of PXM Enterprises Limited.
-The company was headquartered at 19 Portland Place in London.
+The company which managed her publishing activities was headquartered at 19 Portland Place in London.
 Middleton closed the company down in mid-2017.